 You should also go to Hoy’s Koppie, a small nature reserve just outside the town.
 There’s a giant stairway to climb, as well as a wheelchair-accessible path that will both take you high up, for breathtaking scenic views of Hermanus.
 A perfect end to this memorable South African road trip!

-Mike is addicted to both adventure and travel, so he decided to combine the two to form TheAdventourist.
+Mike is addicted to both adventure and travel, so decided to combine the two to form TheAdventourist.
 There he shares his journey from one adrenaline rush to another, always exploring new places as he goes.
 You can find him sharing his travels on Facebook.